kbaley/xword-downloader/README.md

 ## Uclick providers

+**NOTE**: This works only for regular-sized (i.e. 15x15) daily puzzles.
+The larger Sunday ones (e.g. from Newsday) have some formatting issues.

 Puzzle providers that use uclick.com as their provider are a bit tricky.
 The puzzles are provided in what appears to be a custom XML format ([sample USA Today puzzle](http://picayune.uclick.com/comics/usaon/data/usaon200510-data.xml)).
 Based on an idea from [a friend](https://twitter.com/stimms), I created an XSLT transform for this and made a small C# utility that I could use to apply it to each XML file and generate an HTML file.
 Then I use Google Chrome's built-in headless mode to print the HTML file to a PDF.
 A sample command on Mac:

 `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --print-to-pdf="./moo.pdf" ./output.html`